PitchBlack27/Turbo-Fast-Charge/README.md

-# Turbo-Fast-Charge
+# TurboFastCharge by PitchBlack
-Fixed slow charging
+speed up your charging up to 3500ma and maximum temperature 48°